itBeABruhmoment/VariantsLib/README.md

 # Variants Lib
-A Star Sector library that provides fleet spawning and generating utilities
+A Star Sector library that provides fleet spawning and generating utilities.
+Javadocs can be found in jars/VariantsLibProject/build/docs/javadoc

 # Building
 navigate to VariantsLib/jars/VariantsLibProject